antoinedray/shunting-yard/README.md

 # Shunting Yard
-An implementation of the shunting yard in C++
+An implementation of the shunting yard algorithm in C++